 2. Superior predictive analysis

-It’s about taking that complete picture of the customer’s situation — drawing on their accounts, transactions, priorities and service calls — and predicting where they’re headed and what they’ll need in the future.
+It’s about taking that complete picture of the customer’s situation — drawing on the collection of their accounts, transactions, priorities, and requests for services.
+And then putting the pieces together to predict where they’re headed and what they’ll need in the future.

 3. Seamless customer service

 A prudent company doesn’t prepare for the “if” moment — the possibility that a customer might need help making their product run smoothly.
-Instead, the smart ones prepare for the “when” moment — the reality that there will be times when they must jump into action to address concerns or difficulties.
+Instead, the smart ones prepare for the “when” moment — the reality that there will be times when they must jump into action to address concerns or challenges.

 How you handle those challenging calls makes all the difference to the customer’s experience.
 That’s why a 360-degree view is essential.

 Landing a customer is important for starting a business, but keeping them coming back is the secret to long-term success.
-Well-timed and informative communications are at the heart of building those ongoing customer relationships.
+It costs six to seven times more to gain new customers than to retain existing ones.

 No matter what your business does, it’s important to truly know the people you’re serving.
-That’s why it’s crucial to look beyond the day-to-day interactions.
+That’s why it’s crucial to look beyond your day-to-day interactions.